core-wg/oscore/draft-ietf-core-object-security.md

 ### Class U Options {#class-u}

 Options in Class U have outer values and are used to support forward proxy operations.
-Unless otherwise specified, the sending endpoint SHALL encode the Class U options in the options part of the protected CoAP message as described in {{options-in-protected}}.
+Unless otherwise specified, the sending endpoint SHALL encode the Class U options in the options part of the OSCOAP message as described in {{options-in-protected}}.

 #### Uri-Host, Uri-Port, and Proxy-Scheme

-The sending endpoint SHALL copy Uri-Host, Uri-Port, and Proxy-Scheme from the unprotected CoAP message to the options part of the protected CoAP message.
+The sending endpoint SHALL copy Uri-Host, Uri-Port, and Proxy-Scheme from the original CoAP message to the options part of the OSCOAP message.
 When Uri-Host, Uri-Port, or Proxy-Scheme options are present, Proxy-Uri is not used {{RFC7252}}.

 #### Proxy-Uri {#proxy-uri}

 Proxy-Uri, when present, is split by OSCOAP into class U options and class E options, which are processed accordingly.
-When Proxy-Uri is used in the unprotected CoAP message, Uri-* are not present {{RFC7252}}.
+When Proxy-Uri is used in the original CoAP message, Uri-* are not present {{RFC7252}}.

-The sending endpoint SHALL first decompose the Proxy-Uri value of the unprotected CoAP message into the Proxy-Scheme, Uri-Host, Uri-Port, Uri-Path and Uri-Query options (if present) according to section 6.4 of {{RFC7252}}.
+The sending endpoint SHALL first decompose the Proxy-Uri value of the original CoAP message into the Proxy-Scheme, Uri-Host, Uri-Port, Uri-Path and Uri-Query options (if present) according to section 6.4 of {{RFC7252}}.

-Uri-Path and Uri-Query are class E options and MUST be protected and processed as if obtained from the unprotected CoAP message, see {{class-e}}.
+Uri-Path and Uri-Query are class E options and MUST be protected and processed as if obtained from the original CoAP message, see {{class-e}}.

-The value of the Proxy-Uri option of the protected CoAP message MUST be replaced with Proxy-Scheme, Uri-Host and Uri-Port options (if present) composed according to section 6.5 of {{RFC7252}} and MUST be processed as a class U option, see {{class-u}}.
+The value of the Proxy-Uri option of the OSCOAP message MUST be replaced with Proxy-Scheme, Uri-Host and Uri-Port options (if present) composed according to section 6.5 of {{RFC7252}} and MUST be processed as a class U option, see {{class-u}}.

 An example of how Proxy-Uri is processed is given here.
-Assume that the unprotected CoAP message contains:
+Assume that the original CoAP message contains:

 * Proxy-Uri = "coap://example.com/resource?q=1"